-In December 2016, we entered into an SRA with Moffitt, or the Moffitt SRA.
-At the same time, we entered into a CGA with Moffitt to support an ongoing clinical trial at Moffitt that combines TIL therapy with nivolumab for the treatment of patients with metastatic melanoma.
-In June 2017, we entered into a second CGA with Moffitt to support a new clinical trial at Moffitt that combines TIL therapy with nivolumab for the treatment of patients with non-small cell lung cancer.
-In the years ended December 31, 2017, 2016 and 2015, we recorded research and development costs of \$1.2 million, \$0.7 million, and \$0.7 million, respectively, in connection with the research collaboration and clinical grant agreements with Moffitt.
+In December 2016, the Company entered into a new three-year Sponsored Research Agreement with H. Lee Moffitt Cancer Center ("Moffitt").
+At the same time, the Company entered into a clinical grant agreement with Moffitt to support an ongoing clinical trial at Moffitt that combines TIL therapy with nivolumab for the treatment of patients with metastatic melanoma.
+In June 2017, the Company entered into a second clinical grant agreement with Moffitt to support a new clinical trial at Moffitt that combines TIL therapy with nivolumab for the treatment of patients with non-small cell lung cancer.